-The proposed law also makes clear that the residuum rule can be raised for the first time on administrative or judicial review.
-Existing law is unclear on this matter.99 It may not be apparent until the initial decision is issued that a finding on a particular matter has been based exclusively on hearsay evidence.
+The proposed law also makes clear that the residuum rule can be raised for the first time on judicial review.
+Existing law is unclear on this matter.96 It may not be apparent until the initial decision is issued that a finding on a particular matter has been based exclusively on hearsay evidence.

+Review of Evidentiary Rulings.
 It is not clear whether the evidentiary rulings of the presiding officer are subject to administrative review.
-An argument can be made that the rulings are conclusive.
-100 The proposed law makes clear that the agency head may review evidentiary determinations of the presiding officer.
-The adjudicatory authority is vested in the agency head, and the agency head should be the ultimate administrative decisionmaker.
+An argument can be made that the rulings are conclusive.97 The proposed law makes clear that the agency head may review evidentiary determinations of the presiding officer.
+The adjudicatory authority is vested in the agency head, and the agency head should be the ultimate administrative decision maker.